jacobdotcosta/kcp/README.md

 ## How to play with kcp

-Different commands have been implemented in order to perform using the bash script `./kcp.sh`, the following actions:
+To simplify our life when we play with the kcp server, we have developed the bash script `./kcp.sh` able to support the following actions:
 ```bash
 Usage:
   ./kcp.sh <command> [args]